Roots

 • Walia, Rina, et al. 2017.
 A Review on the Traditional and Medicinal Uses of Trigonella foenum-graecum (Fenugreek).
 International Journal of Pharmaceutical Sciences Review and Research.

 • Williams, Imani.
 2019.
-Crowning Glory ❉ The History and Culture of Black Hair.
+Crowning Glory: The History and Culture of Black Hair.
 University of California Press.

 • Zohary, Daniel, and Maria Hopf.
 2000.
-Domestication of Plants in the Old World ❉ The Origin and Spread of Cultivated Plants in West Asia, Europe, and the Nile Valley.
+Domestication of Plants in the Old World: The Origin and Spread of Cultivated Plants in West Asia, Europe, and the Nile Valley.
 Oxford University Press.

 Glossary

-Meaning ❉ Oiling Practices are the culturally significant application of lipids to textured hair and scalp, deeply rooted in Black and mixed-race ancestral traditions for nourishment and protection.
+Meaning ❉ Ancestral Oiling Practices denote the intentional application of plant-derived lipids and botanical extracts to the scalp and hair, a practice deeply rooted in the historical care traditions of individuals with Black and mixed-race hair.

 Meaning ❉ Hair oiling refers to the considered application of plant-derived lipids onto the scalp and hair strands, a practice deeply rooted in the care traditions for textured hair.